-Do you ever set out to make something and find that half way through the recipe you go to grab the next ingredient only to find your out?
+Do you ever set out to make something and find that half way through the recipe you go to grab the next ingredient only to find you are out?

 If that ingredient was something that could make or break the recipe such as butter, milk, flour, sugar.
 Your done.
 Finished.
 Over.
 Toss that batch right in the trash.

-It happens too me too often.
+It happens to me too often.
 I'm sure you have all gathered that I am a hot mess in the kitchen.
 Total craziness erupts several times a week in here.